 - 3/4 cup sweet sparkling wine like spumante

-Bring sparkling cider or water to boil.
-Pour over gelatin in heat-proof bowl and stir until completely dissolved, about 2 minutes.
+Put gelatin in a medium heatproof bowl.
+Bring sparkling cider to a boil, then pour over gelatin and stir until completely dissolved, about 2 minutes.
 Let cool to room temperature.

-When ready to un-mold, dip bottom of pan into hot water for 5 seconds.
-Run a sharp paring knife around the edge of the jello to loosen and flip out onto a wax-paper lined surface (I face a wax-papered cutting board down on my mini-cupcake tin and then flip both over).
+When ready to turn out champagne Jello shots, dip bottom of pan into hot water for 5 seconds.
+Run a sharp paring knife or toothpick around the edge of the Jello shots to loosen, then pop out out onto a a wax-paper-lined surface or plate.
+See note.

-Sprinkle with more sanding sugars and serve.
+Sprinkle with sanding sugars and serve.
 Keep chilled until serving.